top of page

 SECTION 5.3.(g) G.S.
 163-278.19A reads as rewritten: "§ 163-278.19A.
 Contributions allowed.

 Notwithstanding any other provision of this Chapter, Except as provided in G.S.163-278.19C, it is lawful for any person as defined in G.S.
 163-278.6(72) to contribute to a referendum committee."
+(H 958 page 23)

 2. OVERSEAS VOTER’S REGISTRATION ADDRESS

-G. S. 163-258.5 Overseas voter’s registration address (H 958 page 16)
+G. S. 163-258.5 Overseas voter’s registration address and proof of citizenship (H 958 page 16)

 In registering to vote an overseas voter who is eligible to vote in this State shall use and shall be assigned to the precinct of the address of the last place of residence of the voter on their passport or driver’s license in this State.
 If the address on the passport or driver’s license is no longer a recognized verifiable address, the voter shall be assigned an the voting address for voting purposes of the County Board of Elections office reflecting the county in which they last lived.